 - Static Shocks

-The treatment process for mold allergies and Chronic Inflammatory Response Syndrome are dramatically different.
-I want to clarify that your family/conventional medicine practitioner will not be trained in the diagnosis and/or treatment of CIRS.
-Your family physician will be able to help you deal with a mold allergy but not CIRS.
+The treatment for mold allergies and mold sickness are dramatically different.
+Your family physician will be able to help you deal with a mold allergy.

-The most obvious step here is the avoidance of mold.
+If you’re suffering from a mold allergy, the easiest way to cure your symptoms is to avoid mold.
 If your home is water damaged, you’ll need to have a specialist treat your house.
-Quickly treat any and all water leaks in your home.
-Whether the drips come from pipes or condensation on your windows, you need to be proactive in managing water/moisture.
+Ensure that you quickly treat any and all water leaks in your home.
+This includes everything, from drips off of pipes to condensation on your windows.
+With a mold allergy you need to be proactive in managing water/moisture.

 If you’ve removed sources of exposure, and you’re still symptomatic, your doctor will likely prescribe antihistamine medications and/or nasal steroids.
 Both of these medications will lessen your immune system’s response to the mold’s mycotoxins.
 But please note neither will cure your mold allergy.
 In order to rid yourself of a mold allergy, you need to remove any potential areas of contamination.

-If you previously lived in a water-damaged building, this may be as dramatic as needing to replace your clothes and furniture.
-Mold spores can be found on all types of fabric.
+If you previously lived in a water-damaged building, you may need to replace your clothes and furniture.
+This is because mold spores can be found on all types of fabric.

-Avoiding mold exposure(s) and taking an antihistamine won’t cut it for this group.
-Those who develop CIRS have a genetic susceptibility.
-Dr. Ritchie Shoemaker developed a 12-step treatment plan for chronic inflammatory response syndrome and mold illness.
+Unfortunately avoiding mold exposure(s) and taking an antihistamine won’t cut it if you are suffering from mold sickness.
+This is because people with mold sickness have a genetic susceptibility.
+The only way to cure your mold sickness is through the Shoemaker Protocol.
+This is a treatment plan developed by Dr. Ritchie Shoemaker for CIRS and mold illness.
 I give you a basic introduction to his protocol below.

-In order to successfully treat CIRS, you need to ensure the environment(s) you live/work in do not contain molds or mycotoxins.
-As molds often develop in areas that are out of site, a simple visual scan of your home and work is not enough.
-There are two tests used to evaluate your home for mold.
-The ERMI test and the HERTSMI 2 tests are considered the gold standards for identifying whether or not your home is safe.
+In order to successfully treat CIRS, you need to ensure the environments you live and work in do not contain molds or mycotoxins.
+As molds often develop in areas that are out of sight, just looking for mold is not enough.
+However, there are two tests you can use to check your home for mold.
+These tests are called the ERMI and the HERTSMI 2.
+They are the gold standards for identifying whether or not your home is safe.

-After you’ve performed testing on your home/work/school, you will know whether (or not) it is safe for you to go to these areas.
-Should any of the environments you live/work in contain mold, you will need to remove yourself from them.
-If you are consistently re-exposed to mold, you will not get better.
-Avoiding re-exposure is perhaps the most important step in the treatment of Chronic Inflammatory Response Syndrome.
+After you’ve performed testing on your home/work/school, you will know whether or not it is safe for you to go to these areas.
+Note that if any of these environments contain mold, you should not go in them.
+That’s because if you keep exposing yourself to mold, you will not get better.
+This is why avoiding re-exposure is perhaps the most important step in the treatment of CIRS.

-Those with the HLA-DR genes are unable to successfully remove molds and mycotoxins out of their body.
-Therefore, medication and/or supplements need to be used to help successfully remove the toxic burden.
+Those with the HLA-DR genes are not able to remove molds and mycotoxins from their body on their own.
+Therefore, medication and/or supplements need to be used to help successfully remove the toxins.
 In the Shoemaker protocol, Dr. Shoemaker recommends using Cholestyramine.

 Cholestyramine was originally prescribed as a cholesterol medication.
 It works in lowering cholesterol by binding cholesterol molecules and bile salts in your GI tract and excreting them through your feces.
 The magic binding capacity of cholestyramine also works on molds.
 This medication will bind to any molds that are present in your GI tract and allow you to successfully remove them through your feces.

 MARCoNS stands for multiple antibiotic resistant coagulase negative staphylococci.
-MARCoNs are bacteria that can take up residence in your nasopharynx, the upper part of your throat where it connects to your nose.
+MARCoNs are bacteria that move into your nasopharynx, the upper part of your throat where it connects to your nose.
 This is not an area you want MARCoNS to take up residence!

 MARCoNS lower levels of a specific hormone in your body called melanocyte stimulating hormone (MSH).
-MSH is absolutely essential in helping your immune system regulate inflammation.
-After step 3, patients generally feel some improvement. if they don’t, MARCoNS are likely interrupting the healing process.
+MSH is absolutely essential to help your immune system regulate inflammation.
+After step 3, patients generally feel some improvement.
+If they don’t, MARCoNS are likely interrupting the healing process.

 CIRS will often trigger your immune system to create anti-gliadin antibodies.
 This will make you intolerant to wheat products.
-If you recently acquired mold illness, you may have noticed wheat products to suddenly start triggering symptoms.
-Even though you were able to tolerate it for years before without issue.
+If you recently developed mold illness, you may have noticed wheat products trigger symptoms, even though you have never had an issue with it before.

 Androgens are male sex hormones.
 Both males and females have androgens.
 CIRS often create imbalances in androgen levels.
 To restore health/balance back to your endocrine system, you’ll need to balance androgens.

-ADH stands for antidiuretic hormone.
-You may also know it as vasopressin.
+ADH stands for antidiuretic hormone, also known as vasopressin.
 ADH controls the amount of water stored in your blood.
-Osmolality problems can manifest as frequent urination, excessive thirst, headaches, or low blood pressure.
+Osmolality problems can appear as frequent urination, excessive thirst, headaches, or low blood pressure.

 MMP-9 stands for Matrix Metalloproteinase 9.
-MMP-9 aids in bringing certain inflammatory molecules into your brain, nerves, muscles, lungs, and joints.
-In CIRS, MMP-9 is commonly elevated.
-Your first step in decreasing MMP-9 levels should be adopting a low-amylose diet.
+MMP-9 helps bring inflammatory molecules into your brain, nerves, muscles, lungs, and joints.
+In CIRS, MMP-9 is often elevated.
+To lower MMP-9 levels you need to adopt a low amylose diet.

 - Roots and tubers including white and sweet potatoes, beets, peanuts, carrots, and other vegetables that grow underground.
 The exception here is onions and garlic.

 VEGF stands for vascular endothelial growth factor.
 Low VEGF causes fatigue, muscle cramps and shortness of breath.
 Those with chronic fatigue syndrome often have very low levels of VEGF.
 The low amylose diet and addition of omega 3 fish oils should improve VEGF levels.
-But if your fatigue is still present, slowly adding exercise to your daily routines will result in further VEGF improvements.
+But if you are still suffering from fatigue, slowly add exercise to your daily routines for further VEGF improvements.
 Check out my article on how to exercise with chronic fatigue for more info!

-There you have it!
-The 9-step method for improving Chronic Inflammatory Response Syndrome.
-I cannot stress the importance of working with a mold-literate practitioner enough.
+There you have it – a quick overview of the Shoemaker Protocol.
+As you can see it is quite complicated, which is why I cannot stress the importance of working with a mold-literate practitioner enough.
 You cannot go through the Shoemaker Protocol on your own.
-Their needs to be a lot of guidance along the way.
+There needs to be a lot of guidance along the way.